JimSeker/wearable/README.md

 eclipse/ is old examples in the eclipse format for wear v1.0.0

-All examples are for wear v5+
+All examples are for wear v5+ (which is wear v1.1.0+) since google can't keep the versioning straight.

 <b>WearNotiDemo</b> example of how to send notifications to the wearable device